stefanoviccd/blinking-refactor-comparison/README.md

   File paths need to be passed without quotation marks.
 For --keys parameter, every key is passed with single quotation marks and keys are separated with one blank   space.
 Key names must be lowercase.

+  ‼️ NOTE:
-  ‼️ NOTE: Statistics from the end of both dev and new file should be removed before processing files with method.
+  Statistics from the end of both dev and new file should be removed before processing files with method.<br/>
+  Script which should be called - CompareData.py